 The books are a patchwork of historical research, interviews, hitherto unpublished photographs, maps, quotations from documents, compiled with different groups of people according to the subject matter of the book.
 This mixture of sources of information makes for a lively account of either a particular part of Brighton, or Brighton at a particular time in its history.

 The conventional language of official documents is contrasted with informal memories and observations in the spoken, and, sometimes, the written word of personal accounts.
 Using visual material architects drawings contrast with photographs, maps, prints and paintings.

 The publications are now designed guidebook size with complete with keynote text and annotation galleys to make them great companions on a trip back in time.

 The history of Brighton is amongst the most eclectic in the country.
 It is the spirit of this special place, in all its glory and particularity that our books aim to capture.
 The site now also includes a variety of articles published monthly about local and national matters related to issues like community publishing, public debates about Brighton and educational features about book design and the history of particular publishers. and links to associated materials.
 We hope that you will enjoy viewing our new platform and that you will want to come back to browse time and again.

-Publisher, Brighton Town Press
+Director, Brighton Town Press